GenesysTS/workshop-Demo-Extension/content/en-US/030-Setup/_index.md

 - Select your Org region (Environment dropdown)
 - Click on 'Login to Org' - a new tab will open to your Org's login page
 - In the new tab, login to your Org - the extension will pull the required configuration data from your Org and the tab will automatically close after few seconds
-- Select your PCN queue
+- Select your queue
+- Select your Web Messaging deployment key if you plan to use Web Messaging
-- Select your Widgets v2 deployment key
+- Select your Widgets v2 deployment key if you plan to use Widgets v2
-- Select your Widgets v1 deployment key (if you plan to use Widgets v1)
+- Select your Widgets v1 deployment key if you plan to use Widgets v1
 - Hit 'Save'

 {{< youtube id="JCKsTD82QUs" title=" Demo Extension Setup Custom Org" >}}